prkumar/uplink/docs/source/quickstart.rst

 .. note::

-    :obj:`base_url` is especially useful to create clients for separate instances of an API service; for example, we could use this GitHub consumer to also create clients for any GitHub Enterprise instance, not just the public https://github.com service.
-(Another example involves creating separate clients for a company's production and staging environments, which are typically not accessible from the same base URL but expose the same API endpoints.)
+    :obj:`base_url` is especially useful for creating clients that target separate services with similar APIs; for example, we could use this GitHub consumer to also create clients for any GitHub Enterprise instance, for projects hosted outside of the public `GitHub.com <https://github.com>`_ service.
+(Another example is
+    creating separate clients for a company's production and staging environments, which are typically hosted on separate domains but expose the same API endpoints.)

 So far, this class looks like any other Python subclass.
 The real magic happens when you define methods using one of Uplink's HTTP method